Touki Bouki

-Touki Bouki ([t̺ukˑi bukˑi], Wolof for The Journey of the Hyena) is a 1973 Senegalese drama film, directed by Djibril Diop Mambéty.
-It was shown at the 1973 Cannes Film Festival and the 8th Moscow International Film Festival.
+Touki Bouki ([t̺ukˑi bukˑi], Wolof for The Journey of the Hyena) is a 1973 Senegalese drama film written and directed by Djibril Diop Mambéty.
+It was screened at the 1973 Cannes Film Festival and the 8th Moscow International Film Festival.

-The film was restored in 2008 at Cineteca di Bologna / L’Immagine Ritrovata Laboratory by the World Cinema Foundation.
-It was selected as the 93rd greatest film of all time by the Sight and Sound Critic's Poll.
+In 2008, Touki Bouki was restored by the World Cinema Foundation at the Cineteca di Bologna / L'Immagine Ritrovata Laboratory.
+In 2022, it was ranked as the 66th greatest film of all time in the Sight and Sound Critic's Poll.

 Plot

-Mory, a cowherd who drives a motorcycle mounted with a bull-horned skull, and Anta, a student, meet in Dakar.
-Alienated and tired of life in Senegal, they dream of going to Paris and come up with different schemes to raise money for the trip.
-Mory eventually succeeds in stealing the money, and a large amount of clothing, from the household of a wealthy homosexual while the latter is taking a shower.
-Anta and Mory can finally buy tickets for the ship to France.
-But their wealthy victim phones the police who begin to tail the duo, and when Anta and Mory board the ship in the Port of Dakar, the loudspeaker summons Mory to see the captain.
-Upon hearing this, Mory leaves Anta and runs away madly to find his bull-horned motorcycle, only to see that it has been ruined in a crash that nearly killed the rider who had taken it.
-The ship sails away with Anta but not Mory, who sits next to his hat on the ground, staring disconsolately at his wrecked motorcycle.
+Mory, a cowherd who rides a motorcycle adorned with a bull-horned skull, meets Anta, a student, in Dakar.
+Disillusioned and weary of life in Senegal, they dream of escaping to Paris and devise various schemes to raise money for their journey.

+Mory eventually succeeds in stealing money and a large amount of clothing from the home of a wealthy homosexual man while he is showering.
+With the stolen funds, Anta and Mory purchase tickets for a ship to France.
+However, their victim alerts the police, who begin to pursue the duo.

+As Anta and Mory board the ship at the Port of Dakar, a loudspeaker announcement summons Mory to meet the captain.
+Upon hearing this, Mory panics, abandons Anta, and flees in search of his bull-horned motorcycle, only to discover that it has been destroyed in a crash that nearly killed the rider who had taken it.

+The ship departs with Anta, leaving Mory behind.
+He sits on the ground next to his hat, staring despondently at the wreckage of his motorcycle.